-A. General Statement
+General Statement

-The accounting policies of the Borough of Englishtown Fire District No. 1 (District) conform to the accounting principles generally accepted in the United States of America and the standards applicable to special districts which have been prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey.
-For the years ended December 31, 2014 and 2013, the financial statements of the Borough of Englishtown Fire District No. 1 have been prepared in conformity with accounting principles generally accepted in United States of America (GAAP) as applied to governmental units.
+The accounting policies of the Borough of Englishtown Fire District No. 1 (the District) conform to the accounting principles generally accepted in the United States of America and the standards applicable to special districts which have been prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey.
+For the years ended December 31, 2015 and 2014 the financial statements of the Borough of Englishtown Fire District No. 1 have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.

-B. Reporting Entity
+Reporting Entity